boxyoman/jsbots/README.md

 #JsBots

-Trying to remake this with JavaScriptcore
+Trying to remake this with JavaScriptCore